‘Twas a fateful day written in my destiny – perhaps in heaven too?

 So I bring our discussion to an early close, politely show him the door and bid farewell in shutting the door to any future meetings about “The Good News”.
-Peter, as ever, is most gracious about it.
-He politely gives a gentle smile and goes his way.
+Peter, as ever, is most gracious about it and politely giving a gentle smile, he goes on his way.

 Little did I know I may not live through this night!